 Reply: Thank you for your insightful comment regarding familiarity and its potential impact on our study.

-In our study, we followed the approach established by Sui et al., 2012, which minimized the potential effects of familiarity by aksing participant to acquire new self-relevance through learning.
+In our study, we followed the approach established by Sui et al., 2012, which minimized the potential effects of familiarity by asking participant to acquire new self-relevance through learning.
 Also, Sui et al. (2012) conducted a series of control experiments that showed the effect of familiarity of labels in this paradigm was negligible.

 It's worth noting that while the label "You" may indeed be considered familiar, it differs from participants' names in that it represents a generic identifier rather than a personalized stimulus.
 Participants' names inherently carry personal associations and semantic meanings unique to each individual, potentially introducing confounding variables that could impact the experimental results.